Dreamboat2/Kara-Ecommerce-Performance-Analysis-2023-2024/README.md

-# 📊 KARA PERFORMANCE ANALYSIS
+# 📊 KARA ECOMMERCE PERFORMANCE ANALYSIS (2023-2024)

 This project analyzes the return performance of Kara — a retail & e-commerce business — over a selected period (2023–2024).
 The analysis focuses on customer return behavior, lost revenue, return reasons, shipping efficiency, and product-level trends.